pandorabots-admin/docs/pages/faq.md

 **What is the Clubhouse?**

 The Clubhouse is a place where you can publish your bot-in-progress for other users to talk to, and chat with their bots as well.
 It's a great way to exchange logs and feedback and foster the community!

-**What is the Directory?**

-The Directory is similar to the Clubhouse except that instead of making your bot available exclusively to other platform users, it allows you to list your bot for the general public to discover and chat with via [directory.pandorabots.com](/directory.pandorabots.com).

 **What are Libraries?**